|

 of normal nerve function.
 Other conditions affecting the nervous

+system are less well understood.
 Multiple sclerosis is a potentially serious condition which affects

 the nervous system.
 It involves slow degeneration of the fatty